 Total Law is a high-volume immigration provider operating at an international scale.
 Their structured processes and multiple service tiers offer flexibility for different budgets and needs.
 With the resources of a large firm, they can handle complex, multi-country immigration cases while providing access to specialised teams.

-Their global presence adds credibility, particularly for clients who value a corporately standardised approach.
-While they offer tiered packages, some applicants may regard the experience impersonal compared to boutique firms, and the lack of independent reviews can make it harder to assess performance objectively.
+Their global presence adds credibility, particularly for clients who value a standardised corporate approach.
+While they offer tiered packages, some applicants may regard the experience as impersonal compared to boutique firms, and the lack of independent reviews can make it harder to assess performance objectively.

 Step-by-Step D8 Visa Application Process